r-huijts/coder/README.md

 -   📂 **Precise Filesystem I/O:** Read, write, and perform surgical line-based edits on files.
 This avoids the ambiguity of `sed` or `echo` and allows the agent to safely manipulate code.
 -   🖥️ **Full Terminal Control:** Create tabs, split panes, run commands, and read screen output.
 The agent has a visible, interactive workspace within iTerm2.
 -   🤖 **Structured JSON API:** All tools return predictable JSON objects, making it easy for an agent to parse success/failure states and data without guessing.
+-   🛡️ **Safety Features:** Automatic detection and handling of complex quoting, heredoc prevention, and unicode/emoji handling to prevent terminal state corruption.

 ## Installation